mcdemarco/the-new-kitchen-cookbook/cookies/hermits.md

 3. Mix the dry ingredients into the creamed ingredients.
 Do not overmix.
 4. Mix in the currants.
 Do not forget the currants.
 5. Pack the resulting mass into the baking pan.
 (Plastic wrap is helpful here, and/or a little roller.)
+6. Optionally, top with sanding sugar.
 6. Bake 15--20 minutes until it tests clean.
 7. Cool completely in pan on a rack.
 8. Cut into bars.

 ## Variants

 It is possible to make these as drop cookies, though I haven't tried it.

-I am considering replacing some of the currants with candied fruit, to give it even more of that scary-old-dessert-food flavor.
+Replace about 1/4 c. of the currants with chopped candied fruit, for even more of that scary-old-dessert-food flavor.